CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 - AKS v1.29.7 or higher
 - Azure/ubuntu Linux SKU
 - Azure Container Registry(ACR)
-- Storage: SSD 500GB (256GB minimum) with the option to allow expansion
 - Refer to the CAST product documentation https://doc.castsoftware.com for any additional details
 ## Installation Steps for CAST Imaging

-Ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are uploaded to ACR and that Helm is installed on your system.
+Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are uploaded to ACR and that Helm is installed on your system.

 **1. Create a Kubernetes Namespace for CAST Imaging**